Data2Semantics/nodes/README.md

 ### Known problems

 * Relabeling nodes and links is currently not possible and would be an expensive operation in the implementations available.
 We're working on a solution.
 As a workaround, the best option is to copy the graph over to a new graph.
 A wrapper object around the original object is a solution, but should be used with care, since these will be stored in hashtables.

+## Javadoc
+API documentation can be found [here](http://pbloem.github.io/nodes_javadoc/nodes/).
+Note that this may be out-of-date.
+For the most recent version, the code should be checked out.

 ## Acknowledgements